Jack Hanna: Career

 Hanna published his autobiography, Monkeys on the Interstate, in 1989.
 He has published many books for children as well.
-He hosted the syndicated television shows Jack Hanna's Animal Adventures, Jack Hanna's Into the Wild, and Jack Hanna's Wild Countdown, all produced and distributed by Litton Entertainment.
-Hanna's family sold the Jack Hanna television library to Litton's parent company Hearst Corporation in late 2023.
-Hanna also occasionally contributed commentary as an animal expert on various local and national news programs, and has done guest spots on other shows such as Larry King Live, Nancy Grace, Maury, and The Hollywood Squares.
-On September 25, 2003, Hanna made a special guest appearance on an episode of Blue's Clues (season 5, episode 35, "Animals in Our House?").
+He hosted the syndicated television shows Jack Hanna's Animal Adventures, Jack Hanna's Into the Wild, and Jack Hanna's Wild Countdown, all produced and distributed by Litton Entertainment, which has since become Hearst Media Production Group.
+Hanna's family sold their full interest in the Hanna television library to HMPG's parent company, Hearst Corporation in late 2023.
+Hanna also occasionally contributed commentary as an animal expert on various local and national news programs, and has done guest spots on other shows such as Larry King Live, Nancy Grace, Maury, The Hollywood Squares, Blue's Clues and Are You Smarter Than a 5th Grader?.
 He was also named one of the "50 Most Beautiful People" by People magazine in 1996.
 Hanna also appeared in Neal McCoy's 2005 music video for "Billy's Got His Beer Goggles On" with a hyacinth macaw, a sloth and an albino burmese python.
 Hanna, along with Emmy Award-winning musician Mark Frye, released an album through Virgin Records in 1996 entitled Jack Hanna's World.

 He was granted honorary doctorates from Muskingum University, Otterbein College, Capital University, and Ohio University.

 On October 19, 2011, Hanna assisted Ohio police in tracking down several escaped exotic animals near Zanesville, Ohio.
 He provided police assistance with expertise in tracking down the animals, which included lions, leopards, wolves, primates, bears, and eighteen tigers.

 In May 2018 at the Los Angeles Zoo's annual Beastly Ball, Hanna received the Tom Mankiewicz Leadership Award for his work in conservation.

 In June 2020, Hanna announced his retirement from the Columbus Zoo, effective at the end of the year.

+Controversies

 Criticism of Copenhagen Zoo giraffe culling

 Hanna criticized the killing of the healthy eighteen-month-old giraffe Marius in Copenhagen Zoo, which was killed rather than offered for adoption after being classified as genetically over-represented in zoo breeding programs.
 Hanna said this would not happen in an American zoo.
 Soon after, he raised money to prevent a separate male giraffe culling at the Jyllands Park Zoo, also in Denmark, where zookeepers had said they might kill the giraffe if they brought in some females for breeding.
 Hanna said he was willing to provide refuge including transport for the second giraffe, also named Marius.
-The Jyllands Park Zoo later stated that they did not plan to bring in a new female or to kill the second Marius at the facility.
+The Jyllands Park Zoo later stated that they did not plan to bring in a new female or kill the second Marius at the facility.